jsachdeva7/next-ts-template/docs/conventions.md

 ├─ auth/              # auth/session helpers (provider-specific code lives here)
 ├─ queries/           # read operations (no writes)
 ├─ commands/          # write operations (create/update/delete)
-└─ services/          # 3rd-party adapters (email, payments, external APIs)
+├─ actions/           # shared server actions (for client components to call) └─ services/          # 3rd-party adapters (email, payments, external APIs)
 ```

 Rules:

-- No React imports.
+- No React imports (except in `actions/` which must use `'use server'`).
 - No Request/Response objects.
 - `queries/` are read-only; `commands/` mutate state.
+- `actions/` are thin wrappers around `queries/` and `commands/` for client
+  components.

 ## 5) Server Actions vs app/api route handlers

 Both are valid boundaries.
 Keep boundaries thin and call into src/server/\*.

+**Where server actions live:**

+- `src/server/actions/` - Shared server actions used by multiple features
+- `src/features/<feature>/actions.ts` - Feature-specific server actions

 Use server actions when:

-- the caller is your UI
+- the caller is your UI (client components)
-- it’s a form/mutation or tightly-coupled app behavior
+- it's a form/mutation or tightly-coupled app behavior

 Use app/api route handlers when: